Ernest-Yoyowah/Problem-Analyses/portfolio.md

 - [ ] Make sure all links are working correctly and lead to the intended destinations.
 - [ ] Consider implementing SEO best practices for better discoverability.
 - [ ] Ensure that the website is secure and up to date with the latest security measures.
-- [ ] Backup your website regularly to prevent data loss.
+- [ ] Backup my website regularly to prevent data loss.

 ## Review and Publish